 Rainforests receive at least 100 inches of rain each year.
 Whether tropical or temperate, canopy trees can extend 40 feet, with branches growing only near the tree tops in order to receive as much sunlight as possible.
-Because of the canopy layer, the understory is relatively dim and dark.
+Because of the thick canopy layer, the understory is relatively dim and dark.
 The air is still, and only a stronger gust of wind ripples through.
-And if you stood in an understory tree during a rainstorm, it would take some time before you felt the first few raindrops.
-The canopy layer would block much of the rain, despite rain forests' frequent and heavy downpours.
+And if you stood among understory trees during a rainstorm, it would take some time before you felt the first few raindrops.
+The canopy layer blocks much of that 100 inches of rain, despite rainforests' frequent and heavy downpours.

-Understory plants have evolved to live with less sunlight and nutrients than their canopy counterparts.
-They grow larger, wider leaves in order to catch any sunlight or water that trickles down.
-The flowers are smaller and paler and do not always grow at the end of a plant.
-Instead, in order to aid pollination, plants may grown them on their stem or trunk in order to attract greater attention.
+Understory plants have evolved to live with less sunlight and fewer nutrients than their canopy counterparts.
+They grow larger, wider leaves to catch any sunlight or water that trickles down.
+The flowers are smaller and paler and do not always grow at the end of a plant's branches.
+Instead, in order to aid pollination, plants may grow their flowers on their stem or trunk to attract greater attention.
 Many of the flowers, like ginger and passionflowers, are very brightly colored.
 These adaptations come down even to smell: "Flowers pollinated by hawkmoths, for example, have a heavy, sweet fragrance, while those pollinated by bats have a meaty, sweaty odor," the Smithsonian Tropical Research Institute says.
 Many plants, like orchids and bromeliads, are epiphytes, drawing their water and nutrients from the air.

-Like plants, many understory animals have grown adaptations in order to live there.
+Like plants, many understory animals have special adaptations in order to live there.
 Take the jaguar, for instance.
-The jaguar spends a large portion of its life in understory branches, waiting and watching for pray to pass on the forest floor below, and in order to climb with ease, the jaguar has chest, shoulder and back muscles to rival any other big cat.
+The jaguar spends a large portion of its life in understory branches, waiting and watching for prey to pass on the forest floor below, and to climb with ease, the jaguar has chest, shoulder and back muscles to rival any other big cat.
 The jaguar's color camouflages this big predator.
 Or look at the tree frog, which uses suction cup-like toes to travel through the understory's dark, damp and humid environment as the canopy-dweller migrates vertically to lay eggs where the tadpoles can fall into ponds on the forest floor.
 Insects, including mosquitos, form a large part of the population of the understory.
 Amphibians thrive in the hot and humid environment.

 Lichen and Moss

 Plants and tree trunks in the understory may have a pale-blue or a sea-green patch on them.
-It would feel like a fish's scales, or perhaps slimy or rough, if you ran your hand over it.
-These growths are lichens and mosses.
-They share a symbiotic relationship with their host, working as nitrogen fixers while receiving the necessary photosynthetic materials to live.
+Lichens feel like a fish's scales, or perhaps slimy or rough, if you ran your hand over it.
+Lichens share a symbiotic relationship with their host, working as nitrogen fixers while receiving the necessary photosynthetic materials to live.
 Mosses also pull moisture and nutrients from the air.